python-restx/flask-restx/doc/parsing.rst

     parser.add_argument('flag', type=inputs.boolean)

-See the :mod:`~flask_restplus.inputs` documentation for full list of available inputs.
+See the :mod:`~flask_restx.inputs` documentation for full list of available inputs.

 You can also write your own: